geoelectric/ui_auto_best_practice/uiabp.md

 * Give every verification and Wait a meaningful error message to the operation or verification being performed.

     A test failure log should, as much as possible, stand alone in calling out what the problem is.
-Having a default error message like "False is not equal to True" will not communicate that effectively, whereas "Should have shown a SIM icon" will.
+Having a default error message like `False is not equal to True` will not communicate that effectively, whereas `Should have shown a SIM icon` will.

     Remember also that Waits are a form of implicit verification.
-These should also be given meaningful error messages, like "Calculator should launch," not "Timeout on e = find_element(calculator_main_selector).isVisible()"
+These should also be given meaningful error messages, like `Calculator should launch`, not `Timeout on e = find_element(calculator_main_selector).isVisible()`

 * Make sure you know whether verification and Wait messages are supposed to reflect an error condition or a success condition.

     This varies from test system to test system.
-Some systems standardize on something like "FAIL: Calculator dialog appeared", others standardize on "FAIL: Calculator dialog did not appear".
+Some systems standardize on the success path like `FAIL: Calculator dialog appeared`, others standardize on the failure path `FAIL: Calculator dialog did not appear`.

     The difference is usually whether they have a verbose mode that prints all messages even on pass.
-If so, they usually go with the first one.
+If so, they usually go with the first one, so you get `PASS: Calculator dialog appeared` in the verbose log.
 If not, they go with the second one since it only appears on an error condition.

-    One way to handle this is to make the message reflect the expected behavior, like "FAIL: Calculator dialog should appear."
+    A safer way to handle this is to make the message reflect the expected behavior, instead, like `FAIL: Calculator dialog should appear`.
 By making the message call out the expected behavior, rather than just the actual behavior, it will make sense under either standard.

     For boolean checks, just calling out the expected behavior is sufficient; the actual behavior is implied by the PASS/FAIL.
-If verifying against other types of values, like a specific count, a construct like "Should have %d icons, actually have %d" % (expected, actual) will serve a similar purpose.
+If verifying against other types of values, like a specific count, a construct like `Should have %d icons, actually have %d" % (expected, actual)` will serve a similar purpose.

 * Generally, don’t verify against an expression.
 Assign expressions to variables, then verify that.